 Students Experience Aviation And Engineering

 That’s what sets us apart.
-Not only are students learning about aviation and engineering, they experience it through field trips, job shadows, capstone events and by hearing the accomplishments of visiting dignitaries such as former Secretary of State Colin Powell, Astronaut Mark Kelly and the 43rd President of the United States, George W. Bush.
+Not only are students learning about aviation and engineering, they experience it through field trips, job shadows and by hearing the accomplishments of visiting dignitaries such as former Secretary of State Colin Powell, Astronaut Mark Kelly and the 43rd President of the United States, George W. Bush.

 This allows our students to see the world from a different vantage point.
 Just as the ground looks different when flying at 5,000 feet, hands-on learning gives our students distinct perspectives they won’t find anywhere else.